-In today’s environmentally conscious society biodegradable resources have become more popular than ever before.
+In today’s environmentally conscious society, biodegradable resources have become more popular than ever before.
 And one of the leading pioneers of the biodegradable market is oil and lubricants.
-But while it’s nice to be able to help save the environment by being conscious of what we use in our engines, at the end of the day we’re dirt bike enthusiasts; so naturally, performance is going to be one of the most important factors.
+But while it’s nice to be able to help save the environment by being conscious of what we use in our engines, at the end of the day, we’re dirt bike enthusiasts; so naturally, performance is going to be one of the most critical factors.

 First, we need to define the term biodegradable.
 Biodegradable means that the substance (or object) can be broken down and consumed using bacteria or other living organisms.
 In other words, if something is biodegradable, it can be reabsorbed into the environment.